ruivieira/jbpm-seldon-prediction-service/README.md

 $ mvn clean install
  ```

-and place it in the jBPM server's classpath.
+and place it in jBPM server's classpath.

 The example Human Task located in `test/resources/BPMN2-UserTask.bpmn2` can be imported into jBPM to run the example from the unit tests.